-- Continue to manage and grow our presence in our existing workers insurance schemes nationally - Continue to deliver successful return to work outcomes across new and existing claims portfolios across industries - Continue to broaden our appetite for personal injury claims management across a range of industries - Continue to challenge processes and technology in order to maximise outcomes in the most efficient and effective way to enable case managers to focus on clients and customer outcomes rather than process - Continue to pursue opportunities which complement the Group's claims management expertise while providing a sustainable financial return - Careful and considered reinvestment of funds through the mutual benefits program to improve occupational health, safety and injury management programs for members.
+- Continue to challenge processes and technology in order to maximise outcomes in the most efficient and effective way to enable case managers to focus on clients and customer outcomes rather than process - Continue to pursue opportunities which complement the Group's claims management expertise while providing a sustainable financial return - Careful and considered reinvestment of funds through the mutual benefits program to improve occupational health, safety and injury management programs for members. - Continue to expand our footprint in underwritten workers' compensation nationally through entry into markets where we can leverage our market leading expertise in personal injury claims management.